fototo/irs/README.md

 To use this django app:

-createdb [database name, if you aren't already using postgres with existing django apps] psql [database name] < create.sql (instead of manage.py syncdb) python manage.py nonprofit_import (this will take a long time. run this monthly.)
+createdb [database name, if you aren't already using postgres with existing django apps]

+psql [database name] < create.sql (instead of manage.py syncdb)

+python manage.py nonprofit_import (this will take a long time. run this monthly.)

-Remove my google analytics code from /templates/nonprofits.html go to /irs/ on your server
+Fix namespacing by removing 'quarterback' from the import statements in views.py and management/commands/nonprofit_import.py.
+Remove my google analytics code from /templates/nonprofits.html

+go to /irs/ on your server